jannesen/TypeScript-jsx-generic/README.md

     /* @jsx-mode generic */
     /* @jsx-intrinsic-factory <intrinsic-factory-createElement> */

-Use compiler options jsx: 'react'
+Use compiler options jsx: 'transpile' or ('react')

 ## JSX elements
 There are 4 types of JSX elements: